jrnl-org/jrnl/docs/privacy-and-security.md

     On Windows, the history location is typically found at `%APPDATA%\Code\User\History`.

+Visual Studio Code also creates a copy of all unsaved files that are open in the tabs of a window.
+Visual Studio Code stores these copies in a backup location that is automatically cleaned when you save the file.
+However, if your computer were to shut off before you save the file, or the Visual Studio Code process were killed unexpectedly, then an unencrypted temporary file will remain on your disk.
+You can manually delete these files from the backup location.

+!!! note
+    On Windows, the backup location is typically found at `%APPDATA%\Code\Backups`.

 ### Vim

 Vim stores progress data in a so called Viminfo file located at `~/.viminfo`